cronvel/terminal-kit/doc/ScreenBuffer.md

 * options `Object`, where:
 	* x `integer` (optional) x-coordinate where to put the text, bypassing the cursor x-coordinate
 	* y `integer` (optional) y-coordinate where to put the text, bypassing the cursor y-coordinate
-	* markup `boolean` true if the text contains markup that should be interpreted
+	* markup `boolean` or 'ansi', true if the text contains markup that should be interpreted, 'ansi' if it contains *ANSI* code
 	* attr `Object` or `integer` attributes of the chars (attribute object or bit flags,
 	  see: [the attribute object](#ref.ScreenBuffer.attributes))
 	* wrap `boolean` if true, text wrapping is enabled: when the cursor move beyond the last column, it is moved to the begining